 The Mount Vernon Trail along the Potomac River and the Capital Trail, leading from Richmond on the complementary route, are two all-time East Coast Greenway favorites.

 From Washington, D.C., the East Coast Greenway enters Virginia along the Mount Vernon Trail, which follows the Potomac River and George Washington Parkway south to Mt.
 Vernon, home of the nation’s first president.
 From Mt.
-Vernon, the Greenway continues on road to Fredericksburg along the route of the future Potomac Heritage Trail.
+Vernon, the Greenway continues south through Fairfax County along several side paths and the Cross County Trail.
+Prince William County features a variety of different trails, both paved and unpaved.
+From Prince Willliam, the Greenway continues on road to Fredericksburg, following several miles of the route of the future Potomac Heritage Trail.
 From Fredericksburg, the route continues south to Richmond, the state’s capital, where the Greenway divides into two routes.
 The spine route continues south to North Carolina’s Piedmont region.
 The complementary Historic Coastal Route heads southeast through Jamestown and Williamsburg before aiming south toward Wilmington, N.C.

 The Historic Coastal Route (a total of 139 miles) follows the Virginia Capital Trail, a 50-mile route that closely follows Virginia’s Highway 5 along a traffic-separated greenway through a region steeped in history and natural beauty.
 The Historic Coastal Route connects with the Dismal Swamp Canal Trail to bring travelers over the border into North Carolina.